 - Mental Health Counseling.
 Chronic pain can cause not just physical symptoms, but also emotional ones such as depression or anxiety.
-A mental health professional can help a person deal with those symptoms through cognitive behavioral therapy, a type of counseling that involves focusing on detrimental thoughts and behaviors, and developing strategies to replace those with more positive and productive habits.
+A mental health professional can help a person deal with those symptoms by focusing on detrimental thoughts and behaviors and developing strategies to replace those with more positive and productive habits.

 What makes Yale Medicine’s approach to treating pain unique?

 A collaboration between the Department of Veterans Affairs and Yale Medicine has led to the establishment of the Pain Research, Informatics, Multi-morbidities, and Education (PRIME) Center at the VA Connecticut Healthcare System.
 This is the only federally financed research center that has a specific and unique focus on pain and pain management.
 Much of the pain research underway at Yale Medicine involves investigating how to prevent acute pain from becoming chronic.